dzarurizkyy/study-jenkins/002-jenkinsfile/material.md

 In certain cases, you want stages to run in parallel.

-### Key Points
+- **Key Points**

   - By default, parallel waits for all processes to complete, even if one stage has an error
   - To automatically stop all stage processes when one stage has an error, add `parallelAlwaysFailFast()` to options
   - When using parallel, you can't add an agent to the parent stage, so you need to specify it in each parallel stage

-- **Parallel example**
+- **Parallel Example**

   ```groovy
   pipeline {